tetratelabs/kubecon2022-eu-immersion-day/docs/environment.md

 1. If you brought your own Kubernetes cluster:

     - Kubernetes versions 1.16 through 1.23 should all work.
-Feel free to check the Istio [support status of Istio releases page](https://istio.io/latest/docs/releases/supported-releases/#support-status-of-istio-releases){target=_blank} for version {{istio.version}}.
+For details, consult the Istio [support status of Istio releases page](https://istio.io/latest/docs/releases/supported-releases/#support-status-of-istio-releases){target=_blank} for version {{istio.version}}.

     - Although we typically recommend a 3-worker node cluster of machine type "n1-standard-2" or similar, a smaller cluster will work just fine for the Istio lab.